702573N/Obsidian-Tasks-Timeline/README.md

 ---

+## Story
+Many Obsidian and Task Plugin users need to build certain queries using the Dataview Plugin, or with the queries included in the Task Plugin.
+These queries then allow the user to keep track of certain previously defined tasks.
+The visual representation of the query result is very plain and rigid, as are the customisation options for the display.
+The aim of this customised view is to make almost all of the user's tinkered queries redundant with an all-round solution.

+Although I initially developed the Obsidian Tasks Calendar, I now work exclusively with the Timeline, as it shows me all the information at any given time without overwhelming me.

+---

 ## Setup
 1. Install "Dataview Plugin" from the external plugins
 2. Create a new folder called "Taskido" or any other name and paste the files "view.js" and "view.css" into it